torres11991/dap-curriculum/Section09/Tableauday4.md

 ---

-# Key performance indicator table
+# Key Performance Indicator Table

 1. Sub-Category to Rows, Region to Columns and Sales to Text